Egypt’s new cloud kitchen Brito wants to replicate Kitopi model

 The concept has taken off in recent years, particularly during the Covid-19 pandemic when lockdowns and travel restrictions kept consumers homebound.

-Egypt has about eight cloud kitchen companies, all started after the onset of the pandemic, but none follow the Kitopi model: taking care of the entire operations process — from supply chain and staff training to food preparation and delivery.
+Egypt has about eight cloud kitchen companies, all started after the onset of the pandemic, but the majority don't follow the Kitopi model: taking care of the entire operations process — from supply chain and staff training to food preparation and delivery.

 “The models that [competitors] operate are totally different than Brito.
 What they do is rent out the space … It is like a multi-tenant kitchen for multiple brands,” Ms Reda tells The National.
 “Our kitchens are operated by Brito, so we do the cooking.”

-For example, The Food Lab seeks to improve restaurants’ operational efficiencies through managed shared kitchens.
+For example, Food Nation, which has offices in Cairo and Dubai, has entered into partnerships with several Tivoli food court restaurants in Cairo and Alexandria, by offering commercial kitchens for rent to accommodate their delivery orders.

+Kitchen Hive does the same, while using technology to minimise costs and maximise profits.
+“All you have to do is cook”, its website says.

+The Food Lab, however, does offer procurement, cooking, delivery and marketing.
 Founded in 2020, the start-up closed its first $4.5 million funding round in April this year, led by Africa-focused fund 4DX Ventures and UAE-based venture capital firms Nuwa Capital and Shorooq Partners.

-Food Nation, which has offices in Cairo and Dubai, has entered into partnerships with several Tivoli food court restaurants in Cairo and Alexandria, again by offering commercial kitchens for rent to accommodate their delivery orders.

-Other players in Egypt’s new crop of cloud kitchens include KitchinCO, Kitchen Hive, KoKens, Chef’s House and Comida Cloud Kitchens.
+Other players in Egypt’s new crop of cloud kitchens include KitchinCO, KoKens, Chef’s House and Comida Cloud Kitchens.

 There is probably room for them all in a country of 104 million people where food delivery is booming.
 Egypt’s online food delivery market is projected to reach about $586 million this year and grow to more than $1.58 billion by 2027.